-Food and Textiles are taught in both year 7 and 8.
+Food and Textiles are taught in both years 7 and 8.
 Students will complete one term of Textiles and two terms of Food.
-There are modern purpose built facilities for each of these subjects and students will be given an introduction to the subjects and a chance to use the wide range of practical equipment in each of the rooms.
-In Food students will be taught elements of healthy eating in both years.
+There are modern purpose-built facilities for each of these subjects and students will be given an introduction to the subjects and a chance to use the wide range of practical equipment in each of the rooms.
+In Food, students will be taught elements of healthy eating in both years.

 Students will look at a variety of topics in detail modules will include health and safety (to include the growth of pathogenic bacteria), creative cakes which will involve using the four basic techniques as well as learning to pipe and feather ice, meat and fish cookery, bread and yeast mixtures all accompanied by the relevant theory work.
 Students will learn more advanced preparation techniques and consider how food is presented professionally.

 This course will form an introduction to the subject and will include a range of theoretical and practical tasks.
 Topics will include the family in the 21st century, first aid for children, how toys and creative activities help a child’s development as well as a consideration of the wide variety of jobs that might involve working with children from paediatrics to childcare.
 There will be a chance to do practical activities, work in groups, have debates, and make resources to use with children

 Students will be given the opportunity to explore a wide range of textiles techniques.
 They will also learn how to develop their creative skills through looking at the work of Artists and Designers linked to fashion and textiles products and through working on three different design and make projects over the year.